alekcz/pcp/README.md

 `(pcp/render-html options & content)`
 Renders html from Clojure data strucutures using [hiccup](https://github.com/weavejester/hiccup)

-#### pcp/render-html-unescaped
-`(pcp/render-html & args)`
-Renders html from Clojure data strucutures using [hiccup](https://github.com/weavejester/hiccup).
-Does not escape html tags strings.
-Use with care.

 #### pcp/secret
 `(pcp/secret "SECRET_NAME")`
 Retrieves secret from project.
 The secret is read from disk.
 It may be worthwhile using `pcp/persist` to improve performance.